troclaux/notes/sql.md

 - `DISTINCT`: removes duplicate rows from the results of a query
   - `SELECT DISTINCT City FROM Customers;`

-- `GRANT`: gives permissions to a user or role
-  - `GRANT SELECT, INSERT ON Employees TO alice;`
-- `REVOKE`: remove previously granted permissions
-  - `REVOKE INSERT ON Employees FROM alice;`
-- `DENY`: explicitly block a permission
-  - `DENY SELECT ON Employees TO alice;`

 - aggregate functions: return only 1 result
   - `SUM()`: return the sum of all values in the column
   - `AVG()`: return the average value of the column